ec209/re-team-manual/source/documentation/notify.md

 1. Navigate to GOV.UK Notify's [notifications.service.gov.uk](https://www.notifications.service.gov.uk/sign-in).
 2. Enter GDS email and account password to sign in.
 3. On successful signin, the browser will redirect to the "Check your phone" page **and** an automatic SMS will be sent to the user.
-4. Use the SMS code to complete the sign in process.
+4. Use the SMS code to complete the sign in process and verify SMS notifications work.
-5.

 ### Testing email